Photography The Shapeshifter

 In considering the case of Benneton do I find any of these images offensive?

 I think the majority of their images are powerful and for a good cause, however I do think that this ‘unhide’ campaign image (above) went too far.
 I think it is offensive to the people in the images and they should not have edited their faces to do this, especially without consent.
-I can also image a lot of people would be offended by this image for many reasons, one of them being the blatant homosexuality let alone the race conflicts.
-So I guess my answer would be that no the image itself doesn’t often me, but I find what Benneton to had done offensive.
+I can also picture that a lot of people would be offended by this image for many reasons, being the obvious homosexuality combined with the race differences.
+So I guess my answer would be that no the image itself doesn’t offend me, but I find what Benneton to had done careless and wreckless.
 This just goes to show the power of editing and its effects it can have on a photo…

 How do I feel our reading of these photographs might shapeshift given the context – the advert, the magazine, the book, the newspaper, the gallery – that they are consumed in?